Frailes, Spain

-Frailes is a municipality in the Spanish province of Jaén, autonomous community of Andalucia, with a total area of 41,37 km2, a population of 1775 inhabitants (INE, 2007) and a population density of 43,41 inhab/ km2.
-It has been immortalised by the British writer, Michael Jacobs, in his 2003 book, The Factory of Light.
+Frailes is a municipality in the Spanish province of Jaén, autonomous community of Andalucia, with a total area of 41.37 km2, a population of 1551 inhabitants in 2024 (INE figures) and a population density of 43.41 inhab/ km2.
+It was immortalised by the British writer, Michael Jacobs, in his 2003 book, The Factory of Light.

 Geography

 Frailes is located 89 km south of the capital city, Jaén.
 The village is 55k north of Granada, which tends to make the community look toward Granada for key services.
-At an height of 974 metres above sea level, Frailes municipal district includes the territories of los Bailadores, Los Baños, Los Barrancos, Cañada de Alcalá, Cañada de Nogueras, Cerrillo el Ciego, Majada Abrigada, El Nogueral, Las Parras, Puerto Blanco, Los Rosales y La Solana de la Parra.
+At a height of 974 metres above sea level, Frailes municipal district includes the territories of los Bailadores, Los Baños, Los Barrancos, Cañada de Alcalá, Cañada de Nogueras, Cerrillo el Ciego, Majada Abrigada, El Nogueral, Las Parras, Puerto Blanco, Los Rosales y La Solana de la Parra.
 Frailes is located at the Sierra Sur de Jaén and its territory comprises primarily mountain ranges.